 The low sediment-bound concentrations (TC, TN and TP) in the smallholder agriculture catchment reflect soils with much lower organic matter and nutrients than the forest due to intensive cropping without appropriate practices for restoration of soil fertility.
 In addition to the decline in organic matter after conversion, soils cultivated on steep hillslopes with poor soil conservation practices and excessive surface runoff are prone to erosion and further nutrient depletion (Stenfert Kroese et al., 2020b).
 This may have been intensified by the cultivation of a major nutrient miner, Pyrethrum daisy (Chrysanthemum cinerariifolium), following the clearance of the South-West Mau, which is known to promote surface soil erosion due to poor soil cover (Smaling et al., 1993).
 Similar soil nutrient losses have been observed in other densely populated tropical agricultural regions cultivated on steep hillslopes in Uganda, Tigray (Ethiopia) or Kisii District (western Kenya), caused in particular by surface erosion and insufficient use of fertilizer application (Girmay et al., 2009; Lederer et al., 2015; Smaling et al., 1993).
-(Lederer et al., 2015), Tigray (Ethiopia) (Girmay et al., 2009) or Kisii District (western Kenya) (Smaling et al., 1993) through nutrient losses, caused in particular by surface erosion and insufficient use of fertilizer application.
 Scarcity of land leads to an overexploitation of soil nutrients on agricultural land due to the absence of fallow periods.